einaros/dynobot/README.md

 ## Goal ##

-Have an `EventEmitter` like object with an additional API in a server process, and let a client process make calls against a proxy of it - as if it all happened in the client process.
+Host an `EventEmitter` like object with an additional API in a server process, and let a client process make calls against a proxy of it - as if it all happened in the client process.
 The fact that an object in another process is actually used should be *completely* transparent.

 ## How it works right now ##